Romani people

-Romani culture has been influenced by their time spent under various reigns and empires, notably the Byzantine and Ottoman empires.
-The Romani language is an Indo-Aryan language with strong Persian, Armenian, Byzantine Greek and South Slavic influence.
-It is divided into several dialects, which together are estimated to have over 2 million speakers.
-Many Roma are native speakers of the dominant language in their country of residence, or else of mixed languages that combine the dominant language with a dialect of Romani in varieties sometimes called para-Romani.
+The Romani language is an Indo-Aryan language with strong Persian, Armenian, Greek, and South Slavic influence.
+Balkan Romani also shows an extensive Turkish influence.
+It is divided into several dialects, which together are estimated to have more than 2 million speakers.
+Because the language has traditionally been oral, many Romani are native speakers of the dominant language in their country of residence, or else of mixed languages combining the dominant language with a dialect of Romani in varieties sometimes called para-Romani.